xMattC/mt5-strategy-factory/README.md

 ### This will:

-1. Generate and compile EAs from YAML + Jinja2
+1. Generate and compile EAs from YAML configurations using Jinja2 templates

-2. Produce .ini files for in-sample runs
+2. Produce `.ini` files for in-sample (IS) testing
+3. Iterate through each indicator and:

-3. Run MT5 backtests for each compiled EA
+   - Run MT5 in-sample optimisation for the corresponding EA

-4. Extract optimal parameters
+   - Extract the optimal parameters from the results

-5. Generate .ini for out-of-sample testing using the best in-sample parameters
+   - Generate an out-of-sample (OOS) `.ini` file using those parameters

-6. Run out-of-sample tests and parse those results
+   - Run the OOS backtest and parse the results
+   - Repeat until all indicators have been processed

 ### 3. Example Output